 But think of it like this...
 People are flexible and constantly changing.
 Similarly, websites are human products aimed at other humans - so they have to be equally as fluid to keep up with how we all change.
 In fact, websites change really fast!
 You wouldn’t see the same website designs now that you saw, say, 5 years ago.
 Let alone ones like this, that were cutting edge at the time:

 If you bought a car 20 years ago, you wouldn't expect that car to compete with the cars that are made recently.
-The car might still be functional but people expect a lot more features from a car today, so your vintage model wouldn't be their first choice.
-People keep innovating, redesigning, and updating cars in order to sell, just like websites.
+The car might still be functional, but people expect a lot more features from a car today, so your vintage model wouldn't be their first choice.
+People keep innovating, redesigning, and updating cars to sell, just like websites.

 Once you have a new website, that doesn't mean you're done forever.
 At some point, it's going to need to be updated again.
 Who knows, maybe in 5 years we'll all be expecting virtual reality elements during our web browsing.